 The treatment, according to Richard Blackwell, Principal of the Northern College of Acupuncture, will involve acupuncture and advice on diet, including eating more cooked foods.
-"Tiredness is also associated with the kidneys," Blackwell adds.
-"They are the energy reserves in the body and can become depleted with age, particularly after periods of physical and emotional stress.
+"Tiredness is also associated with kidney function," Blackwell adds.
+"This is best understood as the energy reserves in the body and can become depleted with age, particularly after periods of physical and emotional stress.

-"The kidneys have to work hard at times of major change – the menopause for example.
+"These energy reserves have to work hard at times of major change – the menopause for example.
 It's a deficiency that takes longer to treat and would be done with a combination of herbs and acupuncture, rather than diet.
 It's also important to get the right balance between rest and activity.
-Very gentle exercises such as t'ai chi and yoga, which have a meditative quality, will slow down the mind and encourage deep breathing."
+Very gentle exercises such as tai chi and yoga, which have a meditative quality, will slow down the mind and encourage deep breathing."

 You may also feel tired when your body has enough energy, but it has become blocked.
 In this case, acupuncture, massage and more active exercise, such as swimming or walking, would be recommended.